 In my practice, I have heard from a lot of people about their worries and concerns about birth control.
-There are some really common misconceptions out there about birth control, and in celebration of Thanks, Birth Control Day this year (tomorrow, November 13th!), I want to clear some of them up.
+There are some really common misconceptions out there about birth control, and I’m here to clear some of them up.

 1. You don’t need an exam to get most types of birth control.